Step 1

 Access the information package for internationally educated applicants or graduates of a non-ACOE accredited optometry school.

-- For applicants who graduated from optometry programs accredited by the Accreditation Council on Optometric Education (ACOE), the onus is on the applicant to ensure that the ACOE program is a fully accredited optometry program by contacting ACOE directly.
-Programs with a preliminary or conditional accreditation are not acceptable for registration with the College.
+1. For applicants who graduated from optometry programs accredited by the Accreditation Council on Optometric Education (ACOE), the onus is on applicants for registration to check directly with ACOE about whether an ACOE program is accredited.

 Step 2